ablou1/continuous-control/README.md

 ![parameters](Parameters.PNG)

 ### Results analysis
-This part shows graph comparing different attributes values for a single parameter.
+This part shows graphs comparing different attributes values for a single parameter.

 ### checkpoint.pth format
 The checkpoint.pth file contains a dictionary with the following informations: